 Spell out instructions of the game for the participants.
-The first group has to sing a song with any of the words 'pyaar', 'ishq', 'mohabbat', 'dil' in it.
+The first group has to sing a song with any of the words 'love', 'affection', 'heart' ('pyaar', 'ishq', 'mohabbat', 'dil') in it.
 It could also be any synonym or variation of these words.
 The second group will pick up from the last syllable of the song, and sing another song.
 The game will continue like this.

-Tell the participants that the twist in this game of Antakshari is that all songs that are being sung by the groups have to consist of the words 'pyaar', 'ishq', 'mohabbat', 'dil' or any synonym or variation of these words.
+Remind the participants that the twist in this game of Antakshari is that all songs that are being sung by the groups have to consist of the words 'love', 'affection', 'heart' ('pyaar', 'ishq', 'mohabbat', 'dil') or any synonym or variation of these words.